Catherine J. Murphy: Career

-Murphy joined the faculty of the Department of Chemistry and Biochemistry at the University of South Carolina in 1993, the first female faculty member on the tenure track in that department.
+Murphy joined the faculty of the department of chemistry and biochemistry at the University of South Carolina in 1993, the first female faculty member on the tenure track in that department.
 She remained at South Carolina through 2009, becoming the Guy F. Lipscomb Professor of Chemistry in 2003.

-In 2009, she joined the faculty in the Department of Chemistry at the University of Illinois at Urbana-Champaign as the Peter C. and Gretchen Miller Markunas Professor of Chemistry.
+In 2009, she joined the faculty in the department of chemistry at the University of Illinois at Urbana-Champaign as the Peter C. and Gretchen Miller Markunas Professor of Chemistry.
 She held this professorship until 2017, when she received the Larry R. Faulkner Endowed Chair in Chemistry at UIUC.
-In 2020, Murphy was appointed as the Head of the Department of Chemistry at the University of Illinois at Urbana-Champaign, the first woman to ever hold this position.
+In 2020, Murphy was appointed as the head of the department of chemistry at the University of Illinois at Urbana-Champaign, the first woman to ever hold this position.
 At UIUC, Murphy also holds affiliations with the departments of Bioengineering, Material Science and Engineering, the Materials Research Lab, the Micro and Nanotechnology Lab, the Center for Advanced Study, the Carle Illinois College of Medicine, and the Beckman Institute for Advanced Science and Technology.
 She is a senior investigator for the National Science Foundation Center for Sustainable Nanotechnology.

-During her career at UIUC, Murphy has mentored and advised more than 6 visiting scientists, 11 postdoctoral researchers, 37 graduate students, 86 undergraduate students, 3 high school students, and 2 high school teachers.
+During her career at UIUC, Murphy has mentored and advised more than 7 visiting scientists, 12 postdoctoral researchers, 42 graduate students, 100 undergraduate students, 3 high school students, and 2 high school teachers.
 While at South Carolina, she advised 12 postdoctoral researchers/visiting scientists, 24 graduate students, 55 undergraduate students, and 14 high school students.
 She has received recognition for this service including the Siemens-Westinghouse High School Science Mentor Award in 2002 and the University of South Carolina Outstanding Undergraduate Research Mentor Award in 2003.

-Murphy has published over 269 research publications.
-She authored two books for SPIE, the international society for optics and photonics: the first in 2001 titled “Nanoparticles and Nanostructured Surfaces: Novel Reporters with Biological Applications,” and the second in 2002 titled “Biomedical Nanotechnology Architectures and Applications” Since 2006, Murphy has been a coauthor of the general chemistry textbook, Chemistry: The Central Science.
-As of 2024, she has an h-index of 100 according to Google Scholar and of 92 according to Scopus.
-Murphy holds two patents from the United States Patent and Trademark Office.
+Murphy has published over 295 research publications.
+She edited two conference proceedings for SPIE, the international society for optics and photonics: the first in 2001 titled “Nanoparticles and Nanostructured Surfaces: Novel Reporters with Biological Applications,” and the second in 2002 titled “Biomedical Nanotechnology Architectures and Applications” Since 2008, Murphy has been a coauthor of the general chemistry textbook Chemistry: The Central Science.
+As of 2024, she has an h-index of 104 according to Google Scholar and of 96 according to Scopus.
+Murphy holds three patents from the United States Patent and Trademark Office.

-From 2006 to 2010, Murphy was a Senior Editor for the Journal of Physical Chemistry.
-From 2011 to 2020, she was the Deputy Editor of the Journal of Physical Chemistry C and as of 2020, a member of its Editorial Advisory Board.
+From 2006 to 2010, Murphy was a senior editor for the Journal of Physical Chemistry.
+From 2011 to 2020, she was the deputy editor of the Journal of Physical Chemistry C and as of 2020, a member of its editorial advisory board.
+Murphy is the chair of the Scientific Advisory Board for the Welch Foundation.
+She is also a member of the Board of Directors of the Research Corporation for Science Advancement.